Islamic Republic of Iran Navy: 2000–2010

-On 22 September 2006, Iran announced to have commissioned their second self-made Kaman-class missile boat, Joshan.
+On 22 September 2006, Iran announced to have commissioned their second self-made Sina-class missile boat, Joshan.
 Built in memory of the original Joshan, lost in the Persian Gulf during Operation Praying Mantis on 18 April 1988.
-According to Iran's Navy commander Admiral Kouchaki, Joshan has a claimed speed of over 45 kn[3] and "enjoys the world's latest technology, specially with regard to its military, electrical and electronic systems, frame and chassis, and it has the capabilities required for launching powerful missiles."
+According to Iran's Navy commander Admiral Kouchaki, Joshan has a claimed speed of over 45 kn[3] and "enjoys the world's latest technology, especially with regard to its military, electrical and electronic systems, frame and chassis, and it has the capabilities required for launching powerful missiles."

 In 2002, Iran announced it would start the production of its first domestically produced destroyer.
-By most international standards the ship, the first of the Moudge class, would be considered a light frigate or a corvette.
-On 24 November 2007 Iran's rear admiral Habibollah Sayyari announced that Iran would launch its first domestically produced destroyer, Jamaran, though internationally rated as a frigate, and an Iranian Ghadir-class submarine.
+By most international standards, the ship, the first of the Moudge class, would be considered a light frigate or a corvette.
+On 24 November 2007, Iran's rear admiral Habibollah Sayyari announced that Iran would launch its first domestically produced destroyer, Jamaran, though internationally rated as a frigate, and an Iranian Ghadir-class submarine.
 It is said to be a sonar evading stealth submarine.
 Initially known as Moje, then Moje I, finally Jamaran, appears to be a development of the Alvand class.
 The Moudge or Moje-class guided missile frigate entered service in 2010.
 Another frigate in the same class, named Damavand, has been commissioned in the port of Bandar Anzali in the Caspian Sea in 2013.
-This ship just like the Jamaran has the capability to: carry helicopters, anti-ship missiles, surface-to-air missiles, torpedoes, modern guns and air defence guns.
+This ship, just like Jamaran, has the capability to carry helicopters, anti-ship missiles, surface-to-air missiles, torpedoes, modern guns and air defence guns.
 The ship is also equipped with electronic warfare devices.
-The two mentioned frigates have brought Iran's frigate arsenal from 3 to 5, while two others are being built, to be added to Iran's fleet of warships in the Persian Gulf.
+The two mentioned frigates have brought Iran's frigate arsenal from three to five, while two others are being built, to be added to Iran's fleet of warships in the Persian Gulf.

 In March 2006, the navy deployed a submarine named Nahang (Whale), with pictures broadcast by state media at the time showing a minisub.

 On 22 February 2008, the Iranian Defense Ministry announced that 74 domestically produced "gunboats" (small missile boats) had entered service with the Iranian Navy.
 The Navy has had reported to have the Hoot supercavitating torpedo and the Thaqeb (missile) in trials or service, though reliable information is scarce.